mstrens/oXs_on_RP2040/README.md

    - GPS data (longitude, latitude, speed, altitude,...) (optional)
    Note: vertical speed is improved when baro sensor is combined with MP6050 sensor.

-### It can also provide up to 16 PWM RC channels from a CRSF/ELRS or from 1 or 2 Sbus/Fbus/Exbus/Ibus signal (e.g Frsky,Jeti,Flysky ).
+### It can also provide up to 16 PWM RC channels from a CRSF/ELRS or from 1 or 2 Sbus/Fbus/Exbus/Ibus/SRXL2 signal (e.g Frsky,Jeti,Flysky,Spektrum).

 ### It can also provide SBUS signal (e.g. from 1 or 2 ELRS receivers).
  When connected to 2 receivers, the output signals (e.g. PWM or Sbus) will be issued from the last received Rc channels.
- So this provide a kind of redundancy/diversity.
+ So this provides a kind of redundancy/diversity.

-Each function (telemetry/PWM/SBUS/sequencer) can be used alone or combined with the others.

 ### To stabilize a camera, it requires
     - to use a mp6050 device
     - to configure oXs in order to get Rc channels and to generate PWM signals for the servos controling the camera
     - to edit the camera parameters in the config.h file and to compile the edited project.

-### To use some sequencers, it requires to configure oXs in order to get Rc channels
+### To use some sequencers, it requires to configure oXs in order to get Rc channels.

+### To log data's on a SD card, you must build another module with another RP2040: see oXs_logger project

+Each function (telemetry/PWM/SBUS/logger/sequencer) can be used alone or combined with the others.

 ## -------  Hardware -----------------